RubanSeven/Text-Image-Augmentation-python/README.md

 [![Build Status](https://travis-ci.org/Canjie-Luo/Text-Image-Augmentation.svg?branch=master)](https://travis-ci.org/Canjie-Luo/Text-Image-Augmentation)

-Geometric Augmentation for Text Image

-A tool for scene text data augmentation.
-We provide the tool to avoid overfitting and gain robustness of models.
+A general geometric augmentation tool for text images in the CVPR 2020 paper "Learn to Augment: Joint Data Augmentation and Network Optimization for Text Recognition".
+We provide the tool to avoid overfitting and gain robustness of text recognizers.

-We are now focusing on the shape of the cropped scene text image.
+Note that this is a general toolkit.
+Please customize for your specific task.
+If the repo benefits your work, please cite the papers.

 ## Requirements